wavedesigns/wavelandscapinganddesign-web/README.md

 ## TO DOS

-- Get url and deploy
+- Finish writing tests for molecules, organisms, shared, and pages
+- Build out serverless email handler with nodemailer